Mamiololo01/Real_time-data_pipeline-with-Kafka/README.md

 Configure a lambda function, use runtime as python and add the python code on the configuration tab and deploy.

-Create AWS Glue and crawler for the file on the s3 bucket and run the query on AWS Athena
+Create AWS Glue and crawler for the file on the s3 bucket and run the query on AWS Athena.
+Create crawler and add data source as s3, choose the s3 bucket as the file path..
+Please ensure there is IAM role for AWS crawler to have access to S3  bucket.
+Finally create a database for the datawarehoue for the analysis will happen with the Athena.

+Create another S3 bucket for Athena temporary queries and must be in the same region as the s3 bucket for the ingestion.

 <img width="1252" alt="Screenshot 2023-08-13 at 22 25 55" src="https://github.com/Mamiololo01/Real_time-data_pipeline-with-Kafka/assets/67044030/ed5f8c42-d619-49fd-a7cd-af766098e6c2">